JaworskiAleksander/blog/readme.md

 + it's a good idea to start with setting up models.py first, because they're going to dictate the whole projects run setups
 + once models are set up, it's time to set up forms
 + this includes widgets to handle css classes
++ third step - create views, templates and connecting it all in urlpatterns
++ view -> template -> url